mattwang44/ML-DL-practice/MLP_backprop_MATLAB/README.md

 # Multi-Layer Perceptron on Iris Dataset

+The structure built by MATLAB has 2 layers (single hidden layer).
+Backpropagation is built without automation tool.
 Use only 3 features in Iris dataset.
-The structure has 2 layers the only hidden layer contains 3 neurons.
-L2 Loss is used and for test set 0/1 error is about 6.6%.
+L2 Loss is used and 0/1 error test set is about 6.6% when 3 neurons are used in the hidden layer.

 ![][1]